Your Local Funding Guide to Illinois Small Business Loans

 At the state and local levels, the best way to obtain Illinois small business loans is through nonprofit, community-based lenders and regional banks.
 Several organizations offer small business loans to Illinois businesses, but qualification requirements, funding amounts, and the way in which you can use the funds vary among lenders.

-Here are the top six ways to get Illinois small business loans:
+Here are the top five ways to get Illinois small business loans:

 Our next Illinois small business loan opportunity comes from Advantage Illinois, a state business loan program that grew out of the federal State Small Business Credit Initiative (SSBCI).
 Through this program, each state received some federal money to expand lending to small business owners.
 Advantage Illinois partners with local financial institutions that lend to small businesses.